Tax, Bankruptcy, and Financial Problems

-- Determine how the 2005 Bankruptcy Act changed procedures, qualifications and tax law, and identify the most common bankruptcy types noting their influence on how an individual or business “goes bankrupt.”
+- Determine how the 2005 Bankruptcy Act changed procedures, qualifications, and tax law, and identify the most common bankruptcy types recognizing their influence on how an individual or business “goes bankrupt.”

-- Specify the rules for automatic stay and levy noting their impact on “freezing” creditor activity, tax assessment, and collection.
+- Specify the rules for automatic stay and levy identifying their impact on “freezing” creditor activity, tax assessment, and collection.

-- Identify the differences between preferential and nonpreferential payments noting the priority of creditor claims.
+- Identify the differences between preferential and nonpreferential payments specifying the priority of creditor claims.

 - Recognize when debt is discharged under various bankruptcy types and identify how to establish an individual bankruptcy estate determining its taxable income and filing requirements.

-- Identify partnership and corporate bankruptcies, specify debts covered under homesteading, and determine permissible garnishment amounts noting special garnishment rules.
+- Identify partnership and corporate bankruptcies, specify debts covered under homesteading, and determine permissible garnishment amounts and special garnishment rules.

 - Identify types of marital property and their likely division in marital property settlements and specify five legal principles used in dividing assets and providing support on divorce or separation.